ionic-team/ionic-docs/src/pages/layout/grid.md

 ```

 #### Live Example

-You can view a live example of this in Angular [here](https://stackblitz.com/edit/ionic-ng-grid-push-pull).
+You can view a live example of this in Angular [here](https://stackblitz.com/edit/ionic-ng-grid-push-pull) and for React [here](https://stackblitz.com/edit/ionic-react-grid-push-pull).

 ## Alignment